isomerpages/pa-artseverywhere/pages/faq.md

 ---
 ### **FAQ**

-1. Where to find ArtsEverywhere@CDC Performances?
+1. Where to find ArtsEverywhere@CDC Performances near you?

+   You can find these performances using the ArtsEverywhere GoWhere website.